YousefGhazal/quran_mail/steps.md

-1. create subscribe and unsubscibe pages
+1. create subscribe and unsubscribe pages
-    - soft delete in unsubscibe (is active)
+    - soft delete in unsubscribe (is active)
 2. send the selected aya to all active users in email
     - create tasks file and add a function to it
     - please use django herald https://github.com/ahmedyasserays/django-herald